 In-app product properties

-Note: You can only add in-app products to Windows Phone 8 apps.
+Note: You can use in-app products only in apps for Windows Phone 8 and later versions.

 An in-app product is a supplementary item for your app that can be purchased by users.
 This product can be a fun new add-on feature, a new game level, or anything else you think will keep users engaged.
 Not only are in-app products a great way to make money, but they invite users to experience a new layer of interactivity and immersion with your app.
 Here’s the first step for submitting in-app products into Windows Phone Dev Center.

 It’s possible that your app will be in certification even if your in-app product has made it through the process.
 We recommend that you design your app to handle this situation.